AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 Adobe Campaign lets you define and manage the rights assigned to users.
 These are a set of rights and restrictions that authorize or deny:

-* Access to certain functionalities (via the named rights),
+* Access to certain functionalities, via the named rights
-* Access to certain records,
+* Access to certain data
-* Create, modify and/or delete records (actions, contacts, campaigns, groups, etc.).
+* Create, modify and/or delete records, such as actions, contacts, campaigns, groups, etc.

-The permissions apply to user profiles or groups.
+In Adobe Campaign, users are **operators** and **operator groups** represent user roles.
+An operator is an Adobe Campaign user who has permissions to log in and perform actions.
+Operators are created in the Admin Console.
+The permissions apply to user profiles or groups of users.
 There are two types of permissions you can grant:

 * You can define groups of operators to which you attribute rights, then associate the operators with one or more groups.
 This enables you to reuse rights and make operator profiles more consistent.
 It also facilitates the management and maintenance of profiles.
-Learn how to create and manage groups in  [this section](manage-permissions.md#work-with-product-profiles).

-* You can attribute named rights directly to users, in some cases to overload the rights allocated via groups.
-These rights are presented in [this section](manage-permissions.md#named-rights).
+* You can assign named rights directly to users, in some cases to overload the rights allocated via groups.

-In Adobe Campaign, users are **operators** and **operator groups** represent user roles.

-An operator is an Adobe Campaign user who has permissions to log in and perform actions.
-Operators are created in the Admin Console.

-As a Campaign v8 user, you connect to Adobe Campaign with your Adobe ID.

-As a product administrator, you can grant permissions to the users of your organization.
-Permissions are granted through the Adobe Admin Console and Campaign Client Console.

 ## About the Admin Console{#gs-admin-console}